Algebraicity of ratios of special $L$-values for $\mathrm{GL}(n)$: Introduction

-As discussed in the paragraph preceeding Theorem \ref{thm:main-theorem}, the proof hinges on the fact that $L(\frac{1}{2}, \Pi \times \Sigma)$ admits a topological interpretation, that is it can be written as the Poincar\'{e} pairing (see \S \ref{subsec:Poincare-pairing-Whittaker-vector}) of a specific cohomology class in $\mathrm{H}^{\bullet}(\widetilde{S}_{n-1}, \mathbb{C})$ defined over $\overline{\mathbb{Q}}$.
-This interpretation is a consequence of the fact that Rankin-Selberg $L$-function admits an integral representation and that a certain numerical coincidence holds.
-This is explained in details in \cite[\S 2.5.1]{Raghuram-16} and \cite[\S 2.4.4]{Raghuram-16} respectively and also summarized in \S \ref{subsec:Poincare-pairing-Whittaker-vector} here.
-As far as the choice of the cohomology classes is concerned, this is achieved by choosing vectors in each automorphic representations $\Pi, \Sigma$ and using the embedding of the automorphic representation in the cohomology of $S_{n-1}$ (see \eqref{eqn:whittaker-coho-intertwiner}) to finally complete this task.
+As discussed in the paragraph preceding Theorem \ref{thm:main-theorem}, the proof hinges on the fact that $L(\frac{1}{2}, \Pi \times \Sigma)$ admits a topological interpretation, that is, it can be written as the Poincar\'{e} pairing (see \S \ref{subsec:Poincare-pairing-Whittaker-vector}) of a specific cohomology class in $\mathrm{H}^{\bullet}(\widetilde{S}_{n-1}, \mathbb{C})$ defined over $\overline{\mathbb{Q}}$.
+This interpretation is a consequence of the fact that the Rankin--Selberg $L$-function admits an integral representation and that a certain numerical coincidence holds.
+This is explained in detail in \cite[\S 2.5.1]{Raghuram-16} and \cite[\S 2.4.4]{Raghuram-16}, respectively, and also summarized in \S \ref{subsec:Poincare-pairing-Whittaker-vector} here.
+As far as the choice of the cohomology classes are concerned, this is achieved by choosing vectors in each automorphic representations $\Pi, \Sigma$ and using the embedding of the automorphic representation in the cohomology of $S_{n-1}$ (see \eqref{eqn:whittaker-coho-intertwiner}) to finally complete this task.
 The \textit{correct} choice of Whittaker vectors at the ramified places needs care.
-In the present article, we have made an attempt to formalize and prove an abstract lemma (see Lemma \ref{lemma:local-Whittaker-choices-ramified}) pertaining to the choices of Whittaker vectors at ramified places for $G_n \times G_{n-1}$ Rankin-Selberg $L$-functions.
+In the present article, we have made an attempt to formalize and prove an abstract lemma (see Lemma \ref{lemma:local-Whittaker-choices-ramified}) pertaining to the choices of Whittaker vectors at ramified places for $G_n \times G_{n-1}$ Rankin--Selberg $L$-functions.
 This has been essentially accomplished in \cite{Grobner-Harris}.\\

 For many purposes, for instance for the algebraicity results on $L$-values (up to an algebraic number), the equality of $L$-function and its integral representation can be relaxed at a few finite places to an equality up to a nonzero algebraic number.
 This approach has been used in the present work as well as in several works cited in the previous paragraphs.
-See \S \ref{subsec:global-whittaker-global-integral} and the paragraph preceeding to it for more details.\\
+See \S \ref{subsec:global-whittaker-global-integral} and the paragraph preceding to it for more details.\\